-- The Department of Chemistry is equipped with excellent facilities both in undergraduate laboratories and for research work.
-Research activities in the department include investigations into such diverse topics as chemical biology, synthesis, supramolecular chemistry, theoretical and computational chemistry, surface and electrochemistry, trace elements in the environment, nanotechnology and new materials.
+- The School is equipped with excellent facilities both in undergraduate laboratories and for research work.
+Research activities include investigations into such diverse topics as chemical biology, synthesis, supramolecular chemistry, theoretical and computational chemistry, surface and electrochemistry, trace elements in the environment, nanotechnology, and new materials.

 Year 13 chemistry is recommended preparation for first-year students, but for those who have had minimal preparation in chemistry, we offer CHEM 114 Foundations of Chemistry, an introductory Chemistry course.

-For most Science students core first-year Chemistry consists of two half-year courses:
+For most students, first-year Chemistry consists of two half-year courses: